 Optical micrometers are also available for Non-Destructive Testing (NDT) and measurements.
 An optical micrometer measures parts by calculating the displacement difference between the measured values of light and dark edges.

-Because optical and laser micrometers conduct dimensional analysis that's both fast and precise, they are crucial tools in manufacturing.
+Because optical and laser scan micrometers conduct dimensional analysis that's both fast and precise, they are crucial tools in manufacturing.
 In quality control labs and plant floor settings, part measurements need to be accurate down to the microinch.
 A laser micrometer rental guarantees physical analysis that is both detailed and reliable.

 The capabilities of laser and optical micrometers have improved greatly in recent years, but that doesn't mean each device is ideal for all testing needs.
 Before choosing a laser micrometer rental, consider these specifications and details: